caz002/cse15l-lab-reports/lab-report-4.md

 It took 7 min and 17 seconds for me to use `scp` to modify the DocSearchServer.java file, and 1 min 34 seconds using vim.
 I had some difficulties with typos and making small errors while using `scp`, which extended the time it took.
 I did not face any difficulties using vim.

 If I had to work on a program I was running remotely, I would prefer to use vim instead of scp.
 Using vim saves more time than copying the file into the remote server.
-My decision on whether or not to use vim would be based on how
+My decision on whether or not to use vim would be based on how long and how extensively I would be editing.
+If the edits can be finished in a few minutes, using vim would be more effective, but if the edits are going to take hours or days, I would prefer editing on a local source-code editor in combination with scp instead of navigating a text editor program I am not super adept at using.
+Also, if I am unable to make the edits locally on the machine I am using, I would default to using vim instead.